aminnairi/i3status/.github/ISSUE_TEMPLATE/major_change.md

 ---
-name: Feature request
+name: Major change
-about: Suggest an idea for this project
+about: Major change that adds breaking changes
-title: New feature for...
+title: New breaking change for...
 labels: enhancement
 assignees: aminnairi

 ---

-**Is your feature request related to a problem?
+**Is this breaking change related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

 **Describe the solution you'd like**